MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

    On Ubuntu, you will see an error
    *pacemaker Default-Start contains no runlevels, aborting.*
    This is a known issue.
 Despite the error, enabling the pacemaker service is successful, and this is a bug that will be fixed at some point in the future.
 4. Next, create and start the Pacemaker cluster.
-There is one difference between Red Hat and Ubuntu at this step.
-While on both distributions, installing pcs will configure a default configuration file for the Pacemaker cluster, on Red Hat, executing this command will destroy any existing configuration and create a new cluster.
+There is one difference between RHEL and Ubuntu at this step.
+While on both distributions, installing pcs will configure a default configuration file for the Pacemaker cluster, on RHEL, executing this command will destroy any existing configuration and create a new cluster.

 <a id="create"></a>
-#### Create the Pacemaker cluster
+### Create the Pacemaker cluster
 This section documents how to create the cluster for each distribution of Linux.

-**RHEL**
+#### RHEL
 These instructions show how to configure a Pacemaker cluster on RHEL.
 1. Authorize the nodes.